 Vibram Walking Trail

-Trace thousands of years of history in geologic, lichen and human time in this short walk on the edge of our site.
-Interpretive signs educate visitors about bedrock, changing land use from agriculture to industry, succession of fields into woodlots, and neighborhood development over the last 100 years.
+Trace thousands of years of history in geologic, lichen and human time in this short walk in the woods on the edge of our site.
+Then cross the driveway to the Meadow Trail to compare the two habitats.
+Do you hear different birds?
+See different insects?

-Stroll through a native New England meadow, and keep a sharp eye for butterflies, birds, bugs and all the creatures that live there.
-EcoTarium is restoring an area of its grounds to the flora prevalent prior to European settlement.
+Stroll through a native New England meadow, filled with the plants that grew in the area before European settlement.
+Keep a sharp eye for wild butterflies, birds, bugs and other creatures that live there.
 The meadow, planted in summer 2000, is a healthy example of a southern New England meadow ecosystem.